 About UPSC IES/ISS 2021

-Union Public Services Commission (SSC) conducts UPSC IES/ISS exam for the recruitment of Junior Time Scale in Indian Economic Service and Indian Statistical Service.
+UPSC will release the IES notification and application form on April 7, 2021.
+The UPSC IES 2021 exam will be conducted on July 16 to 18.
+2021.
+Union Public Services Commission (UPSC) conducts UPSC IES/ISS exam for the recruitment of Junior Time Scale in Indian Economic Service and Indian Statistical Service.
 The selection process of UPSC IES/ISS is done in 2 stages- written exam followed by Viva-voce or Interview.
 Candidates must be 21 to 30 years of age to be eligible to appear for UPSC IES/ISS exam.
 To apply for the Junior Time Scale in Indian Economic Service, candidates must be post-graduate in Applied Economics/ Econometrics /Economics/ Business Economics/ from a University or Foreign University approved by the Central Government.

 Candidates applying for Indian Statistical Service must have a bachelor's degree or Master's degree with Mathematical Statistics/Applied Statistics/Statistics/ as one of the subjects from a University or equivalent.
 The written exam for Indian Economic Service and Indian Statistical Service is conducted separately.
 Candidates who qualify the written exam will be called for Viva-voce.
 The allotment of various posts of IES/ISS will be done on the basis of candidates’ performance in written exam and Viva-voce/Interview.